konacurrents/SemanticMarkerAPI/README.md

       alert("Issue with Semantic Marker&trade; creation: \n" + error.message + "\nPlease file bug report");
    }
+}
 ```

 This is a http GET call.
-The http PUSH command is also supported where the payload can provide secure information as well as files, such as the Semantic Marker Avatar image.
+The http POST command is also supported where the payload can provide secure information as well as files, such as the Semantic Marker Avatar image.

 # Semantic Marker Examples with Avatar Images Embedded